Daniel-Liu-c0deb0t/triple_accel/CONTRIBUTING.md

 should be added, if necessary.
 Performance is very important in this library!
 * Use a similar code style as the current code for pull requests.
 * It may be helpful to inspect the LLVM-IR or assembly output by using `build_ir_asm.sh`.
+* It may be helpful to use the debug feature flag through `--features "debug"` to get debug output.